House-and-Pet-Sitting-Database-Levelup/HouseAndPetSittingDB/README.md

  Flyway is recommended to apply the migrations in this repository to our database.
 Flyway can be downloaded [here](https://flywaydb.org/)

  Once the RDS instances are deployed, open a terminal window in the flyway directory and execute the command: `flyway migrate`.
- This will apply all of the migrations that are in the directory **flyway/migrations** to the RDS instance that was created in the previous step.
+ This will apply all of the migrations that are in the directory **flyway/migrations** to the RDS instances that were created in the previous step.
 If you would like to reset the database, you can execute the command: `flyway clean`.

  ## Using